Parades and nighttime firework shows at Magic Kingdom are a definite must-see during a visit to Walt Disney World.

 For the 50th Anniversary of Walt Disney World, Disney rolled out a new nighttime extravaganza at Magic Kingdom – complete with lights, fireworks, and projections (all the way down Main Street).

-We expected this show to be around for a bit longer, but Disney has announced that it will be shown for the final time on April 2, 2023.
+We expected this show to be around for a bit longer, but Disney announced in the fall of 2022 that it would be retired at the end of the 50th Celebration, to be replaced with the return of Happily Ever After.

 Parades and Cavalcades

 Magic Kingdom has a couple of cavalcades and at least 1 parade daily.
-In addition to the regular parades, there are also a couple of specialty parades that are seasonal, plus a parade that takes place out on the water.
+In addition to the regular parades, there are also a couple of specialty parades that are seasonal.
 Let’s talk about the regular parades first.

 What is a Cavalcade?